 Challenges in the wider adoption of AI in finance and banking

 The wide implementation of high-end technology like AI is not going to be without challenges.
-From the lack of credible and quality data to security issues, a number of challenges exist for the banks using AI technologies.
+From the lack of credible and quality data to security issues, a number of challenges exist for banks using AI technologies.

 - Data security: One of the key challenges of AI in banking is the amount of data collected that contains sensitive information requires additional security measures to be implemented.
 So, it’s important to look for the right technology partner who will offer a variety of security options to ensure your customer data is appropriately handled.

 - Lack of quality data: Banks need structured and quality data for training and validation before deploying a full-scale AI-based banking solution.
 Good quality data is required to ensure that the algorithm applies to real-life situations.
 Also, if data is not in a machine-readable format, it may lead to unexpected AI model behavior.
-So, banks accelerating towards the adoption of AI need to modify their data policies to mitigate all privacy and compliance risks.
+So, banks accelerating towards the adoption of AI need to modify their data policies in order to mitigate all privacy and compliance risks.

 - Lack of explainability: AI-based systems are widely applicable in decision-making processes as they eliminate errors and save time.
-However, they may follow biases learned from previous cases of poor human judgment.
+However, they may follow biases learned from previous cases of poor human judgement.
 Minor inconsistencies in AI systems do not take much time to escalate and create large-scale problems, thereby risking the bank’s reputation and functioning.

 To avoid calamities, banks should offer an appropriate level of explainability for all decisions and recommendations presented by AI models.
 Banks need to understand, validate, and explain how the model makes decisions.